Viruses carried by flying-foxes

 It is important that people do not handle flying-foxes.

-Australian Bat Lyssavirus (ABL) can only be caught from untreated bites or scratches from infected bats.
-Two people have died from ABL caught from a flying-fox (there has also been an ABL death from a micro-bat).
-All four common species of flying-fox, and at least three species of insectivorous micro-bat, can carry ABL.
-Members of the public should not handle bats.
+Australian Bat Lyssavirus (ABLV) can only be caught from untreated bites or scratches from infected bats.
+Two people have died from ABLV from a flying-fox (there has also been an ABLV death from a micro-bat).
+All four species of flying-fox, and at least three species of insectivorous micro-bat, can carry ABLV.
+According to Queensland Health, surveys of flying-fox populations have indicated that less than 1% of the animals actually carry the virus.
+In sick and injured flying-foxes, around 7% have been found to carry the virus.

 If you find a sick, injured or orphaned flying-fox, do not touch it.
 Contact your local wildlife care organisation or the RSPCA Qld.
 They will put you in contact with a licensed and fully-vaccinated wildlife rescuer who is trained to handle and care for wildlife.